About

 • Dip Holistic Counselling (Sophia College)

-• Certificate IV in Training and Assessment- current
+• Cert IV in Training and Assessment (Box Hill Institute)

 Other Professional Trainings